-VILLAGE FIRE DEPARTMENT MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued)
+MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) For the Year Ended December 31, 2020

 The Statement of Activities presents information showing how the Department's net position changed during the most recent year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows - the accrual method rather than modified accrual that is used in the fund level statements.